Atmosic/connectedhomeip/examples/lock-app/atmosic/README.md

     Additionally, the LED starts blinking evenly (500 ms on/500 ms off) when the Identify command of the Identify cluster is received on the endpoint 1.
 The command’s argument can be used to specify the duration of the effect.

+**LED 3 - Blue** blinks when the factory reset procedure is initiated.

+### Buttons

+This section describes a reaction to pressing or holding buttons located on the platform image.

 **Button 1** can be used for the following purposes: